 - hands-on lesson planning;

-- greater support for pupils with a migrant background;
+- greater support for pupils with a migrant background or non-German language of origin;

 - development of suitable all-day offers and strengthening of educational partnerships;